 The Warren Hay-on-Wye is the perfect place to enjoy some of the beauty that can be found on the English-Welsh border.

-It’s just a short walk from the town itself and you’ll be immersed into a peaceful oasis beside the River Wye.
+It’s just a short walk from the town itself and you’ll be immersed in a peaceful oasis beside the River Wye.

-I loved my visit visit here with a picnic, soaking up the sun and enjoying some peace and quiet.
+I loved my visit here with a picnic, soaking up the sun, and enjoying some peace and quiet.
 I would highly recommend a visit.

 Heres’ a complete guide to The Warren Hay-on-Wye and how to visit!

 This riverside meadow has been known to locals as The Warren for hundreds of years since the medieval era.
 This is because it was used as a breeding ground for rabbits which were used for food by the town.

 However, it is believed that there have been human settlers here since the Iron Age from modern excavations.

 For centuries The Warren has been a popular place for locals to enjoy a picnic or recreation.
 This was further enhanced by the horse-drawn wagons on the Hay Railway that would run through here during the Victorian era.

 You can still find what’s left of this old tramway route on the walk down to the river meadow which is now a public footpath.

 In the 1970s there was an interest to convert The Warren into a caravan park for holidaymakers.
 But, there was strong opposition made by local residents of the town.